The Haswell Museum

 Thus The Haswell Museum today is a valuable and historic collection of approximately 7,000 specimens.
 Most zoological phyla are represented, vertebrate and invertebrate animals, Australian and foreign species.
 The majority of specimens are stored in liquid preservatives, mainly 70% alcohol, but there is also some dry material and a small collection of fossils.
 Many specimens are sealed in display jars.
 Material is mainly used for undergraduate teaching but is always available for research.
 At present 7 glass cabinets in the front foyer of the Macleay building A12 are used for displays of museum material which illustrate current topics in Intermediate Biology Animals courses and students are required to spend 1 hour per week studying these as part of their coursework.
 Each of these displays changes every 5-6 weeks during semester.

 The museum curator is Heather Sowden who works part-time.
 Research workers within the School are free to use the Museum at any time.
-Specimens are available for loan on request to anyone in The School of Biological Sciences.
+Specimens are available for loan on request to anyone in The Biological Sciences.
 Outside loans require a deposit and a modest fee.
 There is also an extensive collection of colour transparencies available for loan including Isobel Bennett's marine invertebrates.
 A comprehensive dry collection of vertebrate skulls and skeletons can also be accessed.

 The curator is always willing to give advice on museum techniques such as collection, preservation, storage and labelling of specimens; and can help in identifying animals especially invertebrates.
 Printed notes on preservation techniques can be supplied.